 This wraps up my experience at the Reptile Gardens, but I wanted to mention a couple of last things.

 Reptile Gardens is best in the summer!
 I went in spring and it was a bust.
 Almost everything was closed.
 Everything except the dome and the shops.
 We couldn’t even grab a treat at the snack bar!
-Don’t let the cheaper spring prices fool you.
+Don’t let the lower spring prices fool you.
 It’s cheap because it’s nearly closed!
 Not only that, the gardens are dirt and the plants are sticks.
 Go in the summer!

 Here is their schedule: